AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 - **Circuit I/O**: data structures used to ingest circuit inputs and emit outputs.

 ## Bytecode Table
-To review, the VM circuit's primary purpose is to prove execution of the correct sequence of instructions given a message call's bytecode and inputs.
+To review, the AVM circuit's primary purpose is to prove execution of the proper sequence of instructions given a message call's bytecode and inputs.
 The circuit will prove correct execution of any nested message calls as well.
 Each nested call will have its own bytecode and inputs, but will be processed within the same circuit.

 Prior to the VM circuit's execution, a vector is assembled to contain the bytecode for all of a request's message calls (initial and nested).
 If a request's execution contains message calls to contracts A, B, C, and D (in that order), the VM circuit's bytecode vector will contain A's bytecode, followed by B's, C's, and finally D's.
 Each one will be zero-padded to some constant length `CONTRACT_BYTECODE_MAX_LENGTH`.